Mount Pleasant High School (North Carolina)

 Mount Pleasant High School is a comprehensive public high school in Mount Pleasant, North Carolina, United States, in the Cabarrus County Schools system.
 The school's current campus opened in 1992.

-MPHS is the top school in Cabarrus County in Technology with a grant for all new computers in 2010.
-There is at least 1 smartboard per department and most classrooms have NEC digital projectors in 2 of the science department, all of the CTE Class (Except Masonry & Auto Mechanics), 2 of the math classes, 3 in the Social Studies department.
-MPHS has approximately 2 computer labs with about 30 DELL Optiplex Workstations.
-There are 6 CTE classes with about 25 workstations including Digital Communications, Computer Applications 1 & 2, E-commence 1 & 2, Digital Media 1, Drafting 1, & Drafting 2.
-Our library is also equipped with 25 workstations for student use and 3 newer workstations for card catalog searching.
-MPHS also feature 6 C.O.W.S.
-(Computer on Wheels) which consists of a Dell workstation (some with StarBoards, or Mimios), a Digital Projector, and a cart.

-MPHS also has 2 dedicated backup power generators which power computers and lights in the event of a power outage in both the main building and the Vocational building.

 Athletics

+Mount Pleasant played its first football game in 1954.

 Mount Pleasant's athletic teams are known as the Tigers.
 The Tigers are in the 2A classification of the North Carolina High School Athletic Association (NCHSAA) and compete in the Yadkin Valley Conference.
 The school has sports teams in football, basketball, baseball, golf, cross country, track and field, tennis, swimming, volleyball, softball, wrestling, and soccer.

+On August 14, 2023, the Cabarrus County Board of Education voted to name Tiger Stadium for Mike Johns, who retired after 23 years as football coach.

+History

+The original two-story building opened November 15, 1926.
+The school had 138 students and six teachers.
+The next year there were 463 students and 13 teachers, and the first 10th grade graduating class had 13 members.
+In 1934 the school added ten rooms, and in 1952 a cafeteria was added, with students paying 25 cents for lunch.

+The building which became the middle school was added in 1957.

+After the new building opened, the original building was torn down.
+The former building, with additions, became Mount Pleasant Middle School.